ittia-research/check/README.md

 ## Design
 Input something.

-Analize percentage of facts and opnions.
+Analyze percentage of facts and opinions.

-Factcheck like what a researcher will do:
+Fact-check like what a researcher will do:
-  * Use search engine as data source and AI as the verdit.
+  * Use search engine as data source and AI as the verdict.

 Output analysis:
   * MARKDOWN as the default format, JSON optional.

-### Pholosophy:
+### Philosophy:
-- For new information, doubts as default, factcheck follows.
+- For new information, doubts as default, fact-check follows.

 ### Elements
 Input types:
 - facts
-- opnions
+- opinions
 - questions

-Verdits:
+Verdicts:
 - false
 - true
 - irrelevant: context processed irrelevant to the statement